Culturally Sustainable Counseling Curricula in Online Higher Education

 Editor/Author Biographies

-Ariel Harrison, Ph.D., LPC, LSC, NCC is a licensed school counselor in Virginia, a certified school counselor in Georgia, and a licensed professional counselor in Georgia.
+Ariel Harrison , Ph.D., LPC, LSC, NCC, is a licensed school counselor in Virginia, a certified school counselor in Georgia, and a licensed professional counselor in Georgia.
 She worked as a school counselor for 13 years in elementary, middle, and high school settings that include private, public, charter, and online schools.
 Dr. Harrison has taught in Clinical Mental Health Counseling, School Counseling, and Dual Degree masters programs since 2016.
 Additionally, Dr. Harrison has developed several online school counseling courses involving multicultural counseling, introduction to school counseling, leadership and advocacy, exceptional students, and crisis and prevention.
 Dr. Harrison is the current Academic Program Coordinator of the School Counseling masters program and Core Faculty in the School of Counseling at Walden University.
 She is also a graduate of Walden University's Counselor Education and Supervision doctoral program.
-Her theoretical orientation involves Adlerian Therapy and Solution-Focused Brief Therapy, and some of her research interests, professional presentation content, and publications include topics on school belonging, school counseling, race and racial identity, counselor education, Black women and infertility, and multicultural competence.
+Her theoretical orientation involves Adlerian Therapy and Solution-Focused Brief Therapy, and some of her research interests, professional presention content, and publications include topics include school belonging, school counseling, race and racial identity, counselor education, Black women and infertility, and multicultural competence.

 Archiving

-All of IGI Global's content is archived via the CLOCKSS and LOCKSS initiative.
-Additionally, all IGI Global published content is available in IGI Global's InfoSci® platform.
+All IGI Global Scientific Publishing content is archived via the CLOCKSS and LOCKSS initiative.
+Additionally, all IGI Global Scientific Publishing published content is available in the IGI Global Scientific Publishing InfoSci® platform.